buptsb/blog/backup/issue-339736513- [v8ctf M125] v8 missing check of WasmObject type causing IC type confusion and OOB access .md

 # Analysis

-## using try...catch to set ic handler
+## using try...catch to set IC handler

 As we all know, set property on `WasmObjects` would throw `MessageTemplate::kWasmObjectsAreOpaque` error.